delphython/recognize-speech-bot/README.md

 ```

 ## Installation for developer mode
-You have to set TELEGRAM_TOKEN, VK_TOKEN, CHAT_ID, PROJECT_ID, GOOGLE_APPLICATION_CREDENTIALS and SESSION_ID environment variables before using the script.
+You have to set TELEGRAM_TOKEN, VK_TOKEN, CHAT_ID, PROJECT_ID, GOOGLE_APP_CREDENTIALS_FILE, SESSION_ID and TRAINING_PHRASES_FILE environment variables before using the script.

 1. Create .env file in the project directory.
 2. Create the bot and get a token from Telegram, see [this tutorial](https://www.siteguarding.com/en/how-to-get-telegram-bot-api-token) for instructions.
 Copy your Telegram API token to .env file: